Service Dog Breeds

 The #1 question we get from the public is "What breeds do you use for service dogs?"
 If you want the short answer, click here (our FAQ).
 If you want the long answer, read on. :-)

 Finding the right characteristics in a service dog candidate dog is more complicated than one might think.
 One might assume the answer might "Mixed breeds" or "goldens and Labs," but those answers would be doing individual dogs a disservice, and we estimate that only 1 out 1000 dogs is appropriate for service dog work.
 For instance, while some golden retrievers and Labradors are good at service dog work, many others are high-energy and are not a good fit for staying calm all day long.
 We use tests to find candidates (details below), but also, there are many other variables involved.
 For instance, the breed characteristics that would work for one family may not be the best for another.
 It's important to know the typical breed characteristics, of course, but what is just as important is the fact that not all dogs display their breed’s traits.
 Purebred dogs are certainly purpose-bred, but breed characteristics are remarkably different depending on which particular dog you happen to be looking at.
-For example, even though we don't use the following breeds, there are some pit bulls that get along with all dogs, and there are some Dobermans that are docile and easy for a new owner.
-This page, however, will give you at least a rough idea about breed standards and why so many breeds don't work well with our work.
+This page will give you at least a rough idea about breed standards and why so many breeds don't work well with our work.

 Finding the right candidate dog for service dog training is no small task.
 As mentioned above, we estimate that only one out of a thousand dogs is appropriate.
 Even with that level of selectiveness, at all service dog organizations, “according to some estimates, only 50% of dogs entering training progress to the level of a service dog.”
 Many trainers and breeders have designed tests for dogs that focus on puppies, but unfortunately, empirical studies show that these tests, while easy to give, often don’t predict adult temperament.
 Specifically, a study of the Campbell test to determine a puppy’s behavior concluded that “the test has no predictive value regarding future social tendencies.”
 For adult dogs, the most commonly used predictor of temperament is the Weiss & Greenberg test, but it, too, has been empirically tested to be a “poor predictor of training success.”
 Thus, we use a different testing method.
 First, if the dog is the right age and weight, we start with a "pretest" we devised to determine if a dog might be a good candidate for adoption.
 Rescues are always surprised at how low-energy and low prey-drive we like candidates to be, for instance--it makes them harder for us to train but ultimately easier for the handler to live with.
 We also are looking for a dog to be gentle and easygoing yet but brave (a rare combination of traits).
 Few dogs pass this pretest, but if they do, we then use a more formal test called the Dog Personality Questionnaire (DPQ), which is "demonstrably reliable and valid" at finding a good candidate for training.
 This Dog Personality Questionnaire is more difficult to administer than either the Campbell or the Weiss & Greenberg test, but since it's more accurate, we feel that the extra effort is worth it.